Mango0x45/gsp/README.md

 ## Why Not Use Pug or [INSERT LANGUAGE HERE]

-Simply put, they are all trash.
+~Simply put, they are all trash.
 Pug has decent syntax but requires you use JavaScript.
 All the others fall for the same kind of problem.
 As far as I could find, there is no pre-GSP transpiler from good syntax to HTML that works as just one binary you call on some files.
-All options force you into needing to write JavaScript/Ruby/etc. scripts, which just isn’t good enough.
+All options force you into needing to write JavaScript/Ruby/etc. scripts, which just isn’t good enough.~

+Update 28-05-2024:

+Turns out that PugCLI exists, which I actually did search for in the past but somehow could not find.
+As a result my previous statements above do not hold, although I still find it irritating that all ‘mainstream’ besides Pug that I am aware of (as of this update) don’t just support basic single-binary usage.

+Feel free to use Pug, I simply do not care for the many Pug features I deem useless or unergonomic (or both).

 ## Syntax Example